danskyvich/danskyvich/README.md

 I believe in one single thing: *Everything can be learned!* (within your range and capability), and I uphold this philosophy very well.
 Every single one of us deserves something of value.
 The advancement towards something that benefits everyone is the path I am willing to be part of.

-Currently, I'm exploring the world of Android Development and Web Development such as XML, Jetpack Compose, and Kotlin for the basics.
-As of mid-summer 2025, I am currently exploring JavaScript and React.js and beyond!
+Currently, I'm exploring the world of Android Development and Web Development, such as XML, Jetpack Compose, and Kotlin for the basics.
+As of mid-summer 2025, I am currently exploring JavaScript and React.js.

 ## 📊 My Git stats